Your cart is currently empty!

 - Six Sigma integrates the goals of the organization as a whole into the improvement effort.
 Sure, quality is good.
 But not independent of other business goals.
 Six Sigma creates top-level oversight to assure that the interests of the entire organization are considered.

 - Six Sigma strives for world-class performance.
 The Six Sigma standard is 3.4 PPM failures per million opportunities.
 It goes beyond looking at errors.
 The best of the Six Sigma firms try to meet or exceed their customer’s expectations 999,996.6 times out of every million encounters.
+Let’s face it, they actually strive for absolute perfection!
+I’ve never seen perfection, but some of my clients have achieved far better than Six Sigma levels of performance and it’s inspirational when it occurs.

 - Six Sigma creates an infrastructure of change agents who are not employed in the quality department.
 These people work full and part-time on projects in their areas or in other areas.
 Six Sigma Black Belts do not make careers in Six Sigma.
-Instead, they focus on Six Sigma for two years and then continue their careers elsewhere.
+Instead, they focus on Six Sigma for two years and then continue their careers elsewhere in the organization.
 Green Belts work on Six Sigma projects while holding down other jobs.
 These subject matter experts are provided with training to give the skills they need to improve processes.
 Six Sigma “belts” are not certified unless they can demonstrate that they have effectively used the approach to benefit customers, shareholders, and employees.

 There are many other differences as well.
 Having worked with organizations that have done TQM well and Six Sigma well, I can tell you that successful programs of both types look very much alike.
 But Six Sigma, by clearly defining this “look,” makes it easier for organizations to succeed by providing a clear roadmap to success.
 Don’t get me wrong; I’m not saying that succeeding at Six Sigma is easy!
 But organizations are more willing to invest the effort if they know that a pot of gold awaits them at the end.